Citi Premier® Card review

 As one of Citi’s premium credit cards, the Citi Premier’s points are most lucrative when used toward travel.

-Our partners at TPG found Citi’s no annual fee credit cards — like the Citi Rewards+® Card — earn “basic” ThankYou points, which can’t be transferred to travel partners and are valued at 1 cent.
-Similarly, using your Citi Premier’s points on non-travel rewards like gift cards will also redeem at a “basic” 1 cent value.
+Our partners at TPG found Citi’s no annual fee credit cards — like the Citi Rewards+® Card — earn “basic” ThankYou points, which can’t be transferred to travel partners and are valued at 1 cent apiece.
+Similarly, using your Citi Premier’s points on non-travel rewards like gift cards will also provide a 1 cent value.

 $100 annual hotel savings benefit